schlumpyj/robotpy-how-to/programming/README.md

 5. Basic Web Server and Installation

+6. Networktables

-6. Advanced Programming Practices
+7. Advanced Programming Practices

-7. Common Problems and Fixes Doc
+8. Common Problems and Fixes Doc

 #### There is also the complete code from previous years to look at. ####